On Wednesday, Feb. 20, Nathan Luczynski, 6, of Cheshire, was ice fishing on Cheshire Lake with his father Tim.

 I think Nathan and his family might travel to the New England Fishing and Outdoor Expo at the DCU Center in Worcester next February to pick up a gold pin and trophy for that fish.
 It is doubtful that a larger bullhead will be caught for some time.

-Incidentally, the state record brown bullhead, which weighed 6 pounds, 4 ounces, came out of Forest Lake in Methuen in 2008 and was caught by Roger Aziz Jr. of Methuen.
+Incidentally, the state record brown bullhead, which weighed 6 pounds, 4 ounces, came out of Forest Lake in Methuen in 2008 and was caught by Roger Aziz Jr.

 Tim said that if the fish turned out to be a catfish, he was not going to mount it because they grow to good size.
 But seeing that it was a potential award winner and very nearly a state record, he is having it mounted by Countryside Taxidermy in Cheshire.
 He said that he purchased his shiners from JCB Live Bait also in Cheshire.